๐ŸŽ‰ Backpack v7 public beta is coming soon! See what's new ๐ŸŽ‰

 Release Notes

-For the past 2 years, we've done our very best to make all changes to Backpack in a backwards-compatible way.
-To not push a new version, because we know it's a pain in the bee's hind to upgrade stuff.
+For the past 2.5 years, we've done our very best to make all changes to Backpack in a backwards-compatible way.
+To not push a new version, because we know it's a pain to upgrade stuff.
 But... it's time for a new release.
-Have no fear though, we've made this super easy for you.
+Have no fear though, we've made this super easy for you - and the new features & bug fixes are worth it!

 Here are the BIG things Backpack v7 brings to the table and why you should upgrade from Backpack v6 to v7.
 But first... we should give credit where credit is due.
-Big BIG thanks to:
+Big BIG thanks to our team: Pedro Martins, Jorge Castro, Karan Datwani and Cristian Tabacitu for working on this new version - and of course our paying customers**, who have made all of this possible by supporting our work ๐Ÿ™

-Together, our team has put in an incredible amount of work to make v7 what it is - more than XXX commits, across YYY months, all while still maintaining, bug fixing and improving v6.
-Again, big thanks to everybody who has helped made this happen ๐Ÿ™
+Together, our team has put in an incredible amount of work to make v7 what it is - more than 1000 commits, across more than 8 months, all while still maintaining, bug fixing and improving v6.
+Again, big thanks to everybody who has helped made this happen - and of course, BIG thanks to our beta testers ๐Ÿ™

 Added